KyrioServices/KyrioServices/README.md

 ## Submitting Requests Directly
 You may also code directly against the API without using the SDK if you prefer.
-Request should be submitted to the following location using the GET command.
-(Note: The POST command cannot be used.)
+Request should be submitted to the API URL using the GET command.
+(The POST command cannot be used.)

 ## API Description